Pingcheng-Jian/Adversarial_Skill_Learning_for_Robust_Manipulation/README.md

 ```
 $ pip install -e .
 ```
-- if you want to install soem extra development tools, using:
+- if you want to install some extra development tools, using:

 ```
 $ pip install -e .[dev]